-Daptomycin for injection is a lipopeptide antibacterial indicated for the treatment of:
+Daptomycin for Injection is a lipopeptide antibacterial indicated for the treatment of: · Complicated skin and skin structure infections (cSSSI) in adult patients (1.1) and,

-- Complicated skin and skin structure infections (cSSSI) in adult patients (1.1) and, - Staphylococcus aureus bloodstream infections (bacteremia) in adult patients, including those with right-sided infective endocarditis (1.2)
+Staphylococcus aureus bloodstream infections (bacteremia), in adult patients including those with right-sided infective endocarditis (1.2)

-- Limitations of Use: Daptomycin for injection is not indicated for the treatment of pneumonia.
-(1.4) - Daptomycin for injection is not indicated for the treatment of left-sided infective endocarditis due to S. aureus.
-(1.4) - Daptomycin for injection is not recommended in pediatric patients younger than one year of age due to the risk of potential effects on muscular, neuromuscular, and/or nervous systems (either peripheral and/or central) observed in neonatal dogs.
+Limitations of Use:

+• Daptomycin for Injection is not indicated for the treatment of pneumonia.
 (1.4)

+treatment of left-sided infective endocarditis due to S. aureus.
+(1.4) Daptomycin for Injection is not recommended in pediatric patients younger than one year of age due to the risk of potential effects on muscular, neuromuscular, and/or nervous systems (either peripheral and/or central) observed in neonatal

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of daptomycin for injection and other antibacterial drugs, daptomycin for injection should be used to treat infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Daptomycin for Injection and other antibacterial drugs, Daptomycin • Adult cSSSI Patients: The most common adverse for Injection should be used to treat infections that are proven or strongly suspected to be caused by bacteria.
 (1.5)